cnbeining/Mukioplayer-Py-Mac/README.md

 Update history
 -----
+.09: Fix the problem that if ~/.cache does not exist, it will return a 404.
+Also fix the version number problem.

 .08: If the video name and the comment filename are the same, just input " '' " in "XML", and it will get the comment by itself.

 .07: Fix the problem that video filename cannot have "#" in it.